hagopjay/gcloud.map/aws.cloudmapping.md

 This diagram serves as a comprehensive reference for AWS cloud architecture, showing both the breadth of available services and the specific CLI commands needed to work with each one.
 It demonstrates AWS's robust ecosystem designed for enterprise scalability, comprehensive security controls, and specialized services across virtually all computing domains.

-Would you like me to explain any particular section of the AWS diagram in more detail?